Tue. Feb 24th, 2026

 Moises Parker, left as Faust and Benjamin Matthews as Mephistopheles

-Matthews: Well, I have to apply much of this.
-I do in many aspects.
-You see, people support us with ticket sales.
-Foundations could help support us with dollars.
-But, Foundations throw our materials in the garbage, or they won’t respond.
-But, my spirituality is not dullen.
-I continue to exist because I believe in Opera Ebony.
-Let me give you an example.
-I had written to American Express and along with my proposal, I gave them a three year projection, 1977-1979 . . .
-And I named all of the operas that we planned to produce in New York.
-They wrote me a letter back saying that they were concentrating only on projects in this area, and that they were putting their money into things that were being done in New York.
-Now if they had read my materials, they would have known that we had planned to do these things in New York.
-So when I wrote them a letter back, I said, I am not going to let them get away with this.
-So when I wrote them back stating that my materials are clearly marked for New York production, I never heard from them again.
-They didn’t tell me that they didn’t have any money, they just didn’t respond.
-I must have contacted 150 foundations and about 40 did not reply at all.
-The rest were all negative replies except one.
-And that one was in St. Paul, Minnesota, The Jerome Foundation.
-They gave us $10,000 to help us get started.
-Not a single New York foundation has given us a cent.
-And there is money here.
-This is the foundation capital of the world.
-And all of them give the same old line — and that’s discouraging.
-They have money when buildings are burning and there are looting and killings.
-They will respond to that.
-They will respond to programs that quiet things down.
-And as things quiet down, they begin to gradually withhold money until there are more problems.
 This is a peaceful time now.
-Most people are staying at home or busying themselves with other things and are not taking an Interest.
+Most people are staying at home or busying themselves with other things and are not taking an interest.
 Culture refines the personality.
 And only when they see the lack of culture are they concerned about getting culture to Black people.
 When they see the lack of it or when the lack of it is in focus, then they respond because they can see that they have no refinement.
 Because, refined people don’t loot or steal or rob.
 They have a more purified mind because they are exposed to better things.
-The mind, to cultivate it, means people are innovative and are innovated above those things that are low.
+The mind, to cultivate it, means people are innovative and are elevated above those things that are low.
 Now something like Opera Ebony can pull a lot of people up.
-It gives them a different image and a lot of our young people need it, and will take it if it was presented to them.
-Most of our artists are not in Harlem, or in the slums.
+It gives them a different outlook and a lot of our young people need it, and will take it if it is presented to them.
+Most of our artists are not in Harlem or living in the slums.
 They don’t see them.
 Everybody I know wants to get out of the slums.
-So, consequently we move.
-Opera Ebony goes back in there and get them.
+So, consequently we are on the move.
+Opera Ebony goes back in there to get them.
 We go to the churches and give it to them.
 We have a wonderful crowd at Abyssinian Baptist Church.
-We concertized there and they gave us $1,500 in support.
+We performed there and they gave us $1,500 in support.

 Matthews: Opera Ebony is unique.
-There is nothing to compare with it.
+There is nothing to compete with it.
 It’s a Black Opera Company being run by Black people that’s putting Black people on stage, getting Black musicians to play in the orchestra.
 I insist upon them being Black.
 I cannot accept an all white orchestra.
 The Metropolitan and New York City Opera companies have not a single Black player in the pit.
 I couldn’t have an orchestra like that for Opera Ebony.

 ROUTES: Do you teach as well as sing?